ctkremer/P_repens/README.txt

 ### Phylogeographic analyses

 Explorations of the structure of P. repens populations are described in detail in the text, and include MDS, TreeMix, Structure, and arlequin analyses.
 Most of these are conducted using stand-alone software.
 The MDS analysis, however, is found in the R script `MDS.R`, and was used to produce figure 2.
-These analyses required input files including `noouts_data.csv`.
+These analyses required input files including `noouts_data.csv`, and `high_outs.csv`.

 ### BLAST analysis

 Before blasting sequences against the P. repens transcriptome, we needed to extract fasta files containing only the focal 2066 markers (high, low, and non-outliers).
 This data processing is detailed in the script `pulling_out_fastas.R`.
 As input, it requires `HapMap.fas.txt` (see meta-data description above), and `marker_fst_table.csv`.